eddiemoore/StructureCreator-AIR/README.markdown

 Using this AIR app can effectively streamline new project creation work flow.
 It only takes a few clicks to achieve which usually can take hours to recreate, duplicate or customize from previous projects.

-Are you using Structure Creator?
+Are you using StructureCreator?
 --------------------------------
-If you are using Structure Creator please email me [eddie.moore@gmail.com](mailto://eddie.moore@gmail.com) and let me know what you think about Structure Creator.
+If you are using StructureCreator please email me [eddie.moore@gmail.com](mailto://eddie.moore@gmail.com) and let me know what you think about StructureCreator.
 Was it useful?
 What could be improved?

 Schema